stacksjs/stacks/README.md

 **✨ Next-gen Developer Experience _(DX)_**

-Whether it is the simplistic artisan setup, the modern git commit conventions via commitlint, the simple CI, automated npm package releases & semver versioning, pretty changelog generations, automated GitHub PR dependency updates, built-in spell-checking, integrated documentation tooling, or the pre-configured playground & examples... _Stacks has it all._
+Whether it is the simplistic artisan setup & maintenance, the toolkit of accessible APIs, modern git commit conventions, simple CI, automated npm package releases & semver versioning, pretty changelog generations, automated PR dependency updates, built-in spell-checking, integrated documentation tooling, or the pre-configured playground & examples... _Stacks has it all._

 **💡 First-class VS Code integration**

-IDE Capabilities, such as type hints, code completion, code formatting, and more, are all natively built-in within Stacks. _Without the need of Prettier._
+IDE Capabilities, such as type hints, code completion, code formatting, and more—all natively built-into Stacks. _And without the need of Prettier._

 **🧙🏼‍♀️ Extremely beginner & expert-friendly**